Yandy Díaz Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in MLB.
+- The pitching staff for the Rangers has a collective 8.5 K/9, which ranks 22nd in the league.

-- The Rangers have a 3.65 team ERA that ranks fifth across all MLB pitching staffs.
+- The Rangers have the fifth-ranked team ERA across all MLB pitching staffs (3.65).

-- The Rangers give up the second-fewest home runs in baseball (58 total, 0.9 per game).
+- Rangers pitchers combine to give up 59 home runs (0.9 per game), the second-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.